dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/general-troubleshooting-steps-for-decode-failure.md

       ![Full HD](../assets/full_hd.jpg)

 > **_NOTE:_** If the barcode is decoded, then you can output the settings and use that setting template via the `updateRuntimeSettings` method.
-If the barcode still can’t be decoded via the online demo, then move on to step 2.
+If the barcode still can't be decoded via the online demo, then move on to step 2.

 ## Step 2 - capture image frames and send to Dynamsoft for analysis